 During our first two or three conversations, I didn’t really understand that Tim was a client of The DVS Group.
 I thought Kevin, as a friend, was helping me sell the company.
 I met Tim and we talked and talked.
 The whole first meeting was mostly just talking about each other – trying to find connections.

 What kind of connections?

 Kevin and Ben were saying, “You guys are both from Kansas City.
 Do you know so-and-so or how about so-and-so?”
 Once that happens, you actually start to build a foundation of trust.
 Which is far better than the first meeting asking, “Jeff, what kind of multiple do you want?”
 Or Tim saying, “With this kind of cash flow the multiple should be this.”
-But that’s not what this was about – this was about two purple squirrels.
+But that’s not what this was about.
 Tim and I were two people that Kevin and Ben liked and they said, “I think we have a transaction that can help both of you out.”
 It felt more like friends guiding than investment bankers selling.